imshubham27/Machine-Learning/Ortho Specialist in Uttar Pradesh/README.md

 ## Scrapping_data.csv

-Scrapped data of ortho specialist in Uttar Pradesh from the Google Search results: Ortho-Specialist name , Address , Ratings , People Vist
-Details of People visit was scrapped from histogram of Popular Times<br/>
+Scrapped data of ortho specialist in Uttar Pradesh from the Google Search results: Ortho-Specialist name , Address , Ratings , Details of People visit was scrapped from histogram of Popular Times<br/>
 ![Screenshot](Screenshot.png)<br/>
 Frequency of People was calculated from height of each individual bar of histogram on a particular day